spurll/spellbook/examples/record.md

 * ¼ ounce branch of poplar
 * ¾ grain red heel of sloth
-* prisine touch of kudzu
+* pristine touch of kudzu

 ### Directions